-Tattoos for people with missing toenails are not uncommon, with some opting for colored “nail polish” instead of traditional tattoo designs.
+Tattoos for people with missing toenails are not uncommon, with some opting for coloured ‘nail polish’ instead of traditional tattoo designs.

-Semi-permanent toenail reconstruction is another popular option, created using a specialized prosthetic gel and lasting four to six weeks.
-And now we know that tattoo flowers are a gorgeous option too.
+Semi-permanent toenail reconstruction is another popular option, created using a specialised prosthetic gel and lasting four to six weeks.